DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Step 1: Media setup

 The first thing we want to do is set up all of our media.
-You can have as few as two clips for a multi-camera setup.
+For a multi-camera setup, you can have as few as two clips.
 Place all of your media inside a bin.
-You can do this by selecting all of the media, right-clicking, and selecting New Bin From Selection.
+You can do this by selecting all the media, right-clicking, and selecting New Bin From Selection.

-There are two recommended ways you can set up your media: using an in point or creating a nested sequence for each clip.
+You can set up your media in two recommended ways: using an in-point or creating a nested sequence for each clip.
 Let’s go through each of these.

 In point

-The first method is to set an in point on each piece of media that will be in the multi-camera setup.
+The first method is to set an in point for each media piece in the multi-camera setup.
 Find a common sync point between all of your clips.
 Usually, there will be a spike from a clapboard, but you can also find any similar waveform piece.

-Set the in point by hitting the keyboard shortcut (i).
+Hit the keyboard shortcut (i) to set the in point.
 That’s it.
 This will help Premiere sync the multi-camera sequence later.

 Nested sequences

 The second method is to use nested sequences.
-This method takes a little bit more setup, but it’s much easier to make changes or customizations later.
+This method requires a bit more setup, but it is much easier to make changes or customizations later.

 Put all of your clips on one timeline.
-You can sync all of the clips using the In Point method mentioned above, or you can use any of the methods mentioned in the article here.
+You can sync all the clips using the In Point method mentioned above or any methods mentioned in How to sync audio in Premiere Pro without plugins.

-You can then trim the excess head and tailpieces off of the clips so they are all the same length.
+You can trim the excess head and tailpieces off the clips to be the same length.

-Using this method will allow you to make changes to your clip at a later time if desired.
-The first method does not allow for this, so you will have to change each individual clip on the multi-camera timeline.
+Using this method will allow you to change your clip later if desired.
+The first method does not allow this, so you must change each clip on the multi-camera timeline.

 Audio clip

-I would recommend attaching your audio clip to whichever clip will be your Clip 1 on the sequence.
+I recommend attaching your audio clip to whichever clip is your Clip 1 on the sequence.
 This will be an easy way to attach audio to your multi-camera sequence later.

-However, you can also attach audio to multiple clips if you have multiple sources of audio.
-You can also add the audio manually to the sequence later.
+However, if you have multiple sources of audio, you can attach audio to multiple clips or manually add the audio to the sequence later.
 You can use whichever method is easiest for you.

 Renaming the clips

-You should rename the clips once either of the methods is completed.
-You can keep the name of the clip the same, but I would recommend adding a number in front of the title.
+Once either of the methods is completed, you should rename the clips.
+You can keep the clip’s name the same, but I recommend adding a number in front of the title.

 Here’s an example: